hatfieldlibrary/tagger-2/README.md

  * The Collections in an Area
  * The Collections in a Collection Group
  * Collections by Subject Tag
- * Collection details such as link and search options
+ * Collection details such as links and search options
  * Information about the content sponsor
  * Related collections or items